 Punishments were severe e.g. 1882: “Jesse Jackson, 10 years old, caned for swearing in the street; Joseph Pauling caned for writing filthy words on his slate during lessons, 6 strokes across the desk.”; 1898: “Dear Sir I have sent the boys to the British School but it was not because you caned him for swearing but you beating him about the head, I hear you beat him for every other boy.
 Yours truly Mrs Perry.”
 Sometimes the notes from parents told a pathetic story – 1890: “Please Mr Shirley I must ask you not to overwork Charlie for a time as during the holidays he broke a blood vessel in his head and laid at the point of death for 2 days.
 The doctor said his head is a long way from right.
 Mrs Yates. (son Charles aged 7 years).”; 1893: “Dear Sir.
 Could you let Frank come to school at 10 o’clock mornings as we want him to go on the road with the cows for 2 hours mornings.
 Will you please send word back tonight.
 S. Goddard.”

-The school was later to become the Faringdon Church of England School taking in boys from 11 to 14 years of age, and finally closed down in 1935.
-It became used as a youth club and in 1983 it was a warehouse for Tucker’s Nurseries.
+The school was later to become the Faringdon Church of England School taking in boys from 11 to 14 years of age, and finally closed down in 1936.
+It became used by Faringdon Youth Club, run by Russell Spinnage and in 1983 it was a warehouse for Tucker’s Nurseries, which was down the road.
 By 1994 it had been renovated into two private houses.

 1833-1943?.
-The Industrial School for Girls, 125 girls.
+The Female School of Industry/Industrial School for Girls, 125 girls.
 It became Faringdon Church of England Girls’ School as part of Faringdon Girls’ Council School in 1927.

 The school was erected in 1833 in London Road for 125 girls.
 Mrs Shirley was headmistress from the late 1800’s until 1905 and then Miss Shilleto until the late 1920’s.
 The school became part of Faringdon Girls’ Council School in 1927.
 At the outbreak of WWII the building was used as a Drill Hall.
 It is now Chester House (private) #87 London Street, occupied by Dr. Humphries and his family.